 The work of contemporary artist Francisca Rojas Pohlhammer intelligently merges Chilean traditional culture with the recent history of political feminist protest.
 In her latest project “Santisima Dignidad” she reproduces the traditional statues of the “Guitarreras de Quinchamalí”, a handicraft from the south of Chile representing women with pumpkin-shaped bodies that are playing the guitar.
 Breaking the stereotypical representation of females as strictly related to household activities, the “guitarreras” (guitar players) are musicians.
 The artist takes this traditional yet unconventional iconography and plays with it by directly referencing Chilean women during the recent protest, fighting for democracy and for their rights.
 Her vigorous and round “guitarreras” women are made of Quinchamalí black clay.
 They hold weapons, wear helmets and headbands to cover their faces.
 Referencing, and at the same time critiquing the Western conception of Art History that establishes painting as the voted and most valued medium of expression of art, Pohlhammer paints portraits of her statues with the texture of hand broided cross-stitching as a reference to the Chilean tradition of weavers.
 This direct citation, that within a work of contemporary art can’t help but make us question the distinction, persistently made among craftsmanship and art.

-Finally, it is a thoughtful homage to a feminine non-Western history of art that nods not at the establishment of “the” history of art, but rather to the recognition of a variety of histories of art, whilst giving value to traditional Chilean craftsmanship and culture.
+Finally, it is a thoughtful homage to a feminine non-Western history of art that nods to the recognition of a variety of histories of art, whilst provocatively elevating traditional Chilean craftsmanship to be viewed and considered as “artform”.

 Tips to explore further the Chilean art scene and history of art from a feminist perspective: